 You can define the string, number, or boolean metric types by adding @string, @number, or @boolean to the relevant variable.
 For example, count@number=10 creates the count metric with the number value of 10.

 You can paste your script into a step or use a script file that you checked in to the project's working directory.
-When the step completes, PulseUno will look for the pulse-measurements.properties file in the top directory of the chain’s build area (normally, the default working directory for the step).
+When the step completes, PulseUno looks for the pulse-measurements.properties file in the top directory of the chain’s build area (normally, the default working directory for the step).

-Follow the syntax and character guidelines in Publish output variables to chain steps.
+Follow the syntax and character guidelines in Publish output variables.

 To define custom measurements in a chain step:

 - From the spaces list at the top right, select a space.

 On the Products page, select a product or Git repository.

 In the sidebar, select Chains.

 Open a chain from the chain list and click Edit.

 Or create a new chain, as described in Create chains.